Mamadou-Balde4495/RAS-Jenkins-install/README.md

-Installs Jenkins CI on RHEL 7
+Installs Jenkins CI on RHEL 7 and Amazon Linux2

 ## Requirements